 Administrative Expenses - Administrative expenses of the Program are paid as described in the section "Program Administration" in Note 1.
 All investment management and transaction fees directly related to the Program investments are paid by the Program.
 Management fees and operating expenses charged to the Program for investments are deducted from income earned on a daily basis and are not separately reflected.
 Consequently, management fees and operating expenses are reflected as a reduction of investment return for such investments.
-Program administrative expenses of \$16,436 and \$17,846 were paid in 2020 and 2019, respectively.
+To the extent paid by the Plan, recordkeeping expenses are deducted from participants' accounts on a quarterly basis.
+Program administrative expenses of \$16,105 and \$16,436 were paid in 2021 and 2020, respectively.

 Distributions to Participants - Distributions are recorded when paid.
-There were no amounts allocated to accounts of persons who have elected to withdraw from the Program but have not yet been paid at December 31, 2020 or 2019.
+There were no amounts allocated to accounts of persons who have elected to withdraw from the Program but have not yet been paid at December 31, 2021 or 2020.